-Select the required calculation method, both will give the same answer, but the difference is the information required to complete the calculation.
+Select the required calculation method, both will give similar answers, the difference being the information required to complete the calculation.
 For ratiometric it is normally sufficient to know the maximum flow at the maximum head.
 Choose between:

-1 = Absolute 2 = Ratiometric (Default)
+- 1 = Absolute - 2 = Ratiometric (Default)